 2) Learning is getting more personalized

-Along with increased mobility, digital curriculums are able to provide more personalized learning experiences.
-Programs can keep track of every student’s strengths, weaknesses and preferred learning methods.
+Along with increased mobility, digital curriculums can provide more personalized learning experiences.
+Programs can keep track of every student’s strengths, weaknesses, and preferred learning methods.
 This allows students to learn and practice at their own pace.
-It also gives educators incredibly valuable insights into their students.
-Using the data collected, teachers can integrate multiple methodologies and lesson plans in order to communicate with a diverse student body.
+It also gives educators precious insights into their students.
+Using the data collected, teachers can integrate multiple methodologies and lesson plans to communicate with their diverse students.

 3) Students can travel, virtually, anywhere

-Virtual field trips are already available to a number of school districts.
-There are a number of organizations and websites that are dedicated to providing students with immersive and educational experiences.
-Travel to the Pyramids, visit the White House, or cruise down the Nile.
+Virtual field trips are already available to many school districts and they are globally increasing the technology skills of students and teachers.
+Several organizations and websites are dedicated to providing students with immersive and educational experiences.
+Travel to the Pyramids, visit the White House, or cruise down the Nile without leaving your classroom!
 In addition to these resources, it’s becoming increasingly easy and common for local organizations to connect with schools to provide an interactive virtual experience, cutting down on costs and logistical deterrents.
-Zoos, hospitals, and museums are just a few places that are working to make sure kids can learn from them, even if they can’t make it through the doors.
+Zoos, hospitals, and museums are just a few places working to make sure kids can learn from them, even if they can’t make it through the doors.

-In the past, communication between parents and teachers was difficult, and often reserved solely for parent-teacher conference days.
+In the past, communication between parents and teachers was difficult and often reserved for parent-teacher conference days.
 Both sides experienced frustration when it came to trying to get ahold of one another.
-Now online portals, instant messaging apps, and other user-friendly and unobtrusive methods are being employed so that parents are aware of what’s happening at school, and are able to communicate family matters more efficiently with teachers, connecting the classroom and home in new ways.
+Now online portals, instant messaging apps, and other user-friendly and unobtrusive methods are being employed to update parents.
+When parents know what’s happening at school, they can communicate family matters more efficiently with teachers, connecting the classroom and home in new ways.

-Standardized testing is a controversial topic among teachers, parents, voters and students.
-Many people claim that standardized testing allows an accurate measurement of student progress and teacher effectiveness, while the other side believes that a one-size-fits-all approach to student evaluation can be uncompromising and even biased.
+Standardized testing is a controversial topic among teachers, parents, voters, and students.
+Many people claim that standardized testing allows an accurate measurement of student progress and teacher effectiveness.
+Simultaneously, the other side believes that a one-size-fits-all approach to student evaluation can be uncompromising and even biased.
 Both sides have valid points.
-Along with these arguments there are a number of other pros and cons that have been brought up.
+Along with these arguments, several other pros and cons have been brought up.
 Let’s take a look at a few: